tztztztz/php-no-slam-cache/README.md

 **$lifetimeInSeconds** - self explanatory

-**$createCallback** - it's no arguments callback function which will create the resource, when it is expired or not exist in the Cache.
+**$createCallback** - it's no arguments callback function which will create the resource, when it is expired or does not exist in the Cache.

-Whole process of reading/writing to the Cache is synchronised, that is: **only one process will write to the cache while others will wait and then get recently created resource, instead of slamming the cache**.
+Whole process of reading/writing to the Cache is synchronised, that is:

+**only one process will write to the cache while others will wait and then get recently created resource, instead of slamming the cache**.

 While resource exists in the Cache and it's not expired, it can be read concurrently by many PHP processes at once.

-Real example with cache method file:
+Real example with callback method and cache method file:

 `$group = 'products';`